Autumn-Phos/tgBotForDND/readMe.md

 ## UPDATE INFO

--added Users Data Base
+-added Users auto register and authorization in data base

--added Instrument for work with Users Data Base
+-redesigned Instrument for work with Users Data Base

+-redesigned method of entering information in the journal

--version ((beta)0.3)
+-version ((beta)0.4)

 ## FAQ